ponderworthy/the-box-of-no-return/README.md

 ## implementation notes

 * These files are designed principally to build a MIDI tone synthesizer as a headless Linux box, which one connects via either MIDI interface or USB cord to an appropriate keyboard controller.
 The box must be set up to good Linux production audio standards.
+As of this writing, the Manjaro default kernel does very well, and it is used with a sysctl.conf.d file with the [full wired networking set desribed here](https://notes.ponderworthy.com/linux-networking-speed-and-responsiveness), the only change being swappiness set at 10.

 * To run the whole BNR, you'll want at least a quad-core, 3GHz, 8G RAM probably.
 It can be scaled up or down.